matthew-alex-hill/waves-within-waves/README.txt

 Adjusting Attributes:
 Waves currently have 9 attributes:
  -shape - the shape of the waveform
- -base - the value around which the wave oscillates -frequency - the number of full oscillations per second -amplitude - the maximum displaement from the base value
+ -filter - the type of filter applied on the waveform -base - the value around which the wave oscillates -frequency - the number of full oscillations per second -amplitude - the maximum displaement from the base value